methics/dss/README.md

 ## DSS : Digital Signature Service

-This is the official repository for project DSS : https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Digital+Signature+Service+-++DSS.
+This is a fork of the official repository for project DSS : https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Digital+Signature+Service+-++DSS.

+This branch produces XAdES signatures that outside specification, so do **not** use this unless you need exactly that.

-# Issue Tracker
+# Changes

-Please, use the new JIRA for project is on https://ec.europa.eu/digital-building-blocks/tracker/projects/DSS/issues.
+This fork has the following changes:
+1. Apply fixes for empty XML namespace prefixes from https://github.com/esig/dss/commit/f11cf6751287449b5dcc3067b7fabd89877ba5b7
+2. Change SignedProperties URI from  "http://uri.etsi.org/01903/#SignedProperties" to  "http://uri.etsi.org/01903/v1.3.2#SignedProperties".
+This produces **invalid** xades according to the specification, but is needed for interop with a faulty library.

 # Requirements